 Wash your hands often with soap and water.

-Wash your hands before eating or preparing food.
+Wash your hands before eating or making food.

-Avoid using household utensils that a person with hepatitis A may touch.
+Avoid using household utensils that a person with hepatitis A may have used.

-Avoid sexual contact with a person with hepatitis A.
+Avoid sexual contact with a person with hepatitis A until they are cured.

 Avoid injected drug use.
 If you use drugs, do not share needles.